hannanshah2004/FederatedLearningMNIST/README.md

 3. Creating the clients to foster a decentralized training model
 4. Creating batches from the data into shards in order to prevent overfitting
 5. Averaging the weights and using that to update the model
-6. Using categorical cross-entropy as a loss function for measuring the performance of the model, outputting probability value in between 0 and 1
+6. Using categorical cross-entropy as a loss function for measuring performance, outputting probability value in between 0 and 1
 7. Updating the global model based on the local weights and bias
 8. Iterating through a series of rounds to continually improve the model until our pre-set round 10
 9. Reaching as close to convergence as possible considering the size of the dataset and the number of rounds used to implement the federated learning model